gsa-oes/office-of-evaluation-sciences/_portfolios/small-business.md

 ---

 ## Background
 Nearly half of American employees work for a business with fewer than 500 employees.
-There are thirty million of these small businesses in the U.S., and they <a href="https://www.sba.gov/article/2016/jul/20/advocacy-releases-updated-faq" target="_blank">create the majority of new jobs</a> each year.
+There are thirty million of these small businesses in the U.S., and they create the majority of new jobs each year.
 Many government agencies have a focus on supporting small businesses, to promote community development (Housing and Urban Development), develop technology (National Aeronautics and Space Administration), or enhance job creation (Department of Commerce).

 ## Portfolio